+5 MODULE ENROLMENT

-- 6.1 Students are required to enrol formally for and complete modules according to the requirements set out in the Programme Specification, Course Profile and Module Outlines, by the deadline published by the Learning and Teaching Service - Where the course profile permits students to select modules from an options range, a student seeking a late module enrolment, or a change to enrolment, after week 2 of the semester in which it is taught must obtain the prior approval of the Learning and Teaching Committee of the Senate, on the recommendation of the Head of their School. - 6.3 No student may enrol on modules totalling more than 180 credits (60 credits for a Rostgraduate Certificate or 120 credits for a Postgraduate Diploma, where this is the award for which the student initially registered) except via a concession from the Learning and Teaching Committee of Senate. - 6.4 No student shall register for modules that have clashing teaching events. - 6.5 Course Profiles and the availability of modules are subject to change. - 6.6 Within the modules taken in a Masters Degree, Postgraduate Diploma or Postgraduate Certificate course students are not permitted to take undergraduate level modules. - 6.7 On the recommendation of the appropriate Course Director, the Head of a student's School of Studies may vary a student's course by permitting that student to take optional modules which are not included in the specified range of modules for a Masters Degree or Postgraduate Diploma.
-There may be no substitution of modules for a Postgraduate Certificate.
+- 5.1 Students shall be required to enrol for and complete modules according to the requirements set out in the Programme Specification, Course Profile and Module Outlines, by the deadline published by the Learning and Teaching Service. - 5.2 No student shall register for more than the credit requirement of their programme as specified in their Programme Specification. - 5.3 No student shall register for modules that have clashing teaching events. - 5.4 Students are not permitted to take undergraduate level (FHEQ 6 or below) modules. - 5.5 A student seeking a late module enrolment, or change to enrolment, after Week 3 of the Autumn or Week 2 of the Spring semester must obtain prior approval of the Learning and Teaching Committee of Senate, on the recommendation of their Head of School or nominee. - On the recommendation of the appropriate Course Director, the Head of a student's School of Studies may vary a student's course by permitting that student to take up to 40 credits of optional modules at level 7 which are not included in the specified range of modules for a Masters Degree or Postgraduate Diploma.
+Such a variation shall not apply to core or compulsory modules.
+There may be no substitution of modules for a Postgraduate Certificate. - 5.7 A student may be suspended from a module which has a practice element/placement pending formal investigation of the circumstances in accordance with published procedures where the Head of School decides that: - (a) there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client); - (b) and/or has contravened the relevant professional code of conduct; - (c) and/or the behaviour is incompatible with behaviour required by the relevant profession.

-Such variation shall not apply to core or compulsory modules nor to the substitution of a Masters level module by a module of a lower level, either of which would require a concession from the Learning and Teaching Committee of Senate.

-- Only in exceptional circumstances will a student be permitted to repeat a module (i.e. re-enrol for a module in which the student has attempted and failed assessment and reassessment).
-Such permission may be granted by concession of the Learning and Teaching Committee, on the recommendation of the Board of their School of Studies. - 6.9 Only in exceptional circumstances will a student be permitted to substitute a spring semester module for an autumn semester or yearlong module after week 2 of the autumn semester.
-Such permission may be granted by concession of the Learning and Teaching Committee, on the recommendation of the Board of their School of Studies. - 6.10 A student may be suspended from a module including a practice placement or from the practice placement element of a module, pending formal investigation of the circumstances in accordance with published procedures, where the Head of School decides that there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client), and/or has contravened the relevant professional code of conduct and/or the behaviour is incompatible with behaviour required by the relevant profession.

-7 STUDY AWAY FROM THE UNIVERSITY
+6 STUDY AWAY FROM THE UNIVERSITY